Conservancy

 BURN BOSS TYPE 3 (RXB3)

-The Burn Boss Type 3 directs prescribed fire operations on some low complexity burns.
+The Burn Boss Type 3 directs prescribed fire operations on low complexity burns with a Consequence Ranking of low (Green).
 This is an agency-specific position, one not defined in the PMS 310-1 qualifications guide.

 Criteria for RXB3 use:

-• Complexity Analysis final ranking of "low" using either NWCG complexity analysis, or TNC complexity analysis.
+• Complexity Analysis final ranking of "low" using a TNC complexity analysis.

-• Conservancy Consequence Analysis ranking of "not high"
+• Conservancy Consequence Analysis ranking of low (Green)

 • Prescribed Burn Plan limits prescription parameters to those that provide for wide safety margins.
 E.g. plans consider: conservative yet effective fire behavior prescriptions; wide fire breaks; and more personnel than minimally adequate.